Need a simple, classy budget-friendly way to serve guests? This Meze Platter is the perfect summertime meal for entertaining!

 - Use a mandolin (affiliate link) to slice vegetables quickly and easily.

 - Chop vegetables ahead of time and keep in the fridge for up to 3 days.

 - Try leftover rotisserie chicken or The Only Chicken You Need to Make.

 - Sometimes I serve The Only Beef You Need to Make seasoned with Simple Greek Seasoning as a frugal meat option.

 You can take the homemade part of this as far as you like.
-Obviously you can buy dip and bread at the store.
-But if you have the time/desire/need-to-be-frugal/need-to-avoid-preservatives, you can make your own ahead of time.
+Obviously, you can buy dip and bread at the store.
+But if you have the time/desire/need-to-be-frugal/need-to-avoid-preservatives, make your own ahead of time with these recipes.